Healthy-AI/IncomeSim/datasheet.md

 ### Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)?

-Yes, in the event that errors are found, the dataset will be uploaded as a new version at the same location.
+Yes, in the event that errors are found, the dataset will be uploaded as a new version.

 ### If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?